 “Consequently, out of these sentiments comes a stalemate, and the country continues to grapple with increasing poverty and staggering numbers of unemployment.
 There are, however, several ways through which we can bridge this gap and create working synergies between, government, corporations and MSMEs.
 The most important tool to equip these businesses and government with is Knowledge” says Phyllis Wakiaga, Chief Executive of Kenya Association of Manufacturers.

 “More than that, we must create an enabling environment for these businesses.
 If we look at the recently unveiled Kenya Industrial Transformation Programme by the Ministry of Industrialization and Enterprise Development, special attention is given to the role of MSMEs in catapulting our country to reach its industrialization goals.
 One of the ways we can do this is by using a sector-specific approach to elucidate the full potential of these businesses and then leveraging our networks, as private sector and government to open up their access to various markets,” she adds.

 “To what extent does Ease of Doing Business research reflect improvements in the business environment for informal businesses?
 Parameters such as the increased ease with regards to tax compliance and business registration inform Ease of Doing Business performance, yet these are parameters with which informal businesses largely do not intersect,” Anzetse Were, a development economist reflects on.

-While the participants in the informal sector are characterised by: absence of official protection and recognition; non-coverage by minimum wage legislation and social security system; predominance of own-account and self-employment work; absence of trade union organization; low income and wages not transferred through the banking system; little job security and no fringe benefits from institutional sources.
+The participants in the informal sector are characterised by: the absence of official protection and recognition; non-coverage by minimum wage legislation and social security system; predominance of own-account and self-employment work; absence of trade union organization; low income and wages not transferred through the banking system; little job security and no fringe benefits from institutional sources.

 The Federation of Kenya Employers (FKE)further blames the growth of informal jobs citing poor planning policies and rigid legal framework that does not help them to transition into established formal businesses.